fmemuir/COASTGUARD/README.md

 # CoastLearn

 CoastLearn is a Python toolkit for coastal monitoring and modelling using machine learning approaches.
-Currently, the main toolset is for extracting coastal vegetation edges from satellite imagery, built from the CoastSat toolbox (https://github.com/kvos/CoastSat).

 ## Description and Scope
 The goal of this toolkit is to have a fully operational framework for predicting coastal change, using machine learning techniques that are trained with satellite observations.
 We have a plethora of satellite imagery being generated every day to be used freely in a number of automated, API-based ways.
 These datasets are therefore well-suited to machine learning approaches which require a lot of data to train sufficiently.
 With just one satellite image, multiple indicators of coastal change can be automatically extracted such as wave breaking zones, wet-dry boundaries, high water marks and vegetation edges.
 These automatically extracted indicators can then be fed into a machine learning network which makes future predictions based on the past changes and relationships between these indicators.
 The result is an automated, early warning system for coastal erosion at a potentially global scale.

+Currently, the main toolset is for extracting coastal vegetation edges from satellite imagery, built from the CoastSat toolbox (https://github.com/kvos/CoastSat).

+## Enhancements
+Various improvements have been made to the toolkit to address more accurate approaches recently reported on, and to incorporate new Python packages and tools for more seamlessness.
+These are detailed further in the methods paper (), but include:

+* The use of geemap to download and process satellite imagery from Google Earth Engine entirely from within the cloud server;
+* Improved transect creation based on the Dynamic Coast project's Coastal Mapping Tools;
+* The use of geopandas to handle geospatial data (both loading in and exporting out) and for transect+shoreline intersections;
+* Beach width (the distance between vegetation edge and wet-dry line) extracted for each transect (based on calling of some of the original CoastSat functions to classify the water line);
+* Validation functions to quantify the error between satellite-derived vegetation edges and ground-truthed validation edges (from ground surveys or manual digitisation of aerial imagery);
+* Various plotting functions, such as violin plots for distances between satellite lines and validation lines, and GIFs of extracted edges and their respective satellite images.

 ## Installation